 Most reviewers applauded the 2008 Cadillac CTS's new look, even though the exterior is carried over mostly unchanged in overall form.
 "Beautifully executed," says ForbesAutos.
 They say the car has a "charismatic glow" that gathers "positive attention."

 There's an almost excessive amount of design detail in the front and rear ends, though, and not everyone was wild about it.
-Cars.com said that “the front end can come off as a bit busy” and pointed out the inset fog lamps, two-tone grille, and bumper extensions below each headlight.
-Other reviewers suggested that the tall grille on the 2008 Cadillac CTS might not be to everyone's liking.
+Cars.com said it "can come off as a bit busy."
+Others suggested the tall grille may not be to everyone's taste.

-The CTS’s interior was more of a subject of controversy.
-Several reviewers pointed out that the 2008 Cadillac CTS's form makes it a bit of a fashion victim, as its roofline and thick rear pillars obstructed the view outward and confined backseat space and trunk access.
+The interior is more of a subject of controversy.
+Several reviewers pointed out that the 2008 Cadillac CTS's form makes it a bit of a fashion victim, as its thick rear pillars and roofline obstructed the view and confined trunk access and rear-seat space.
 Yet several other reviewers said nearly the opposite.
 Car and Driver noted that "even with a steeply raked rear window, the CTS offers a much larger and usable back seat,"especially when compared with the smaller cars it competes with price-wise.

-TheCarConnection.com especially appreciates the new 2008 Cadillac CTS's exterior appearance, as the new front- and back-end treatments make it look lower and better proportioned—the last car could look a bit tall, boxy, and awkward from some angles—and it projects a uniquely American style statement.
-The interior design is attractive, but it still might not agree with all luxury buyers' tastes—such as those who are looking for styling like that of German luxury sedans.
+TheCarConnection.com especially appreciates the new 2008 Cadillac CTS's exterior appearance, The interior is attractive, but still might not agree with all luxury buyers' tastes--such as those looking for styling like that of German luxury sedans.
 While its styling may elicit love-it-or-hate-it remarks, the new CTS breaks the very conservative mold that compact sport sedans are expected to stay within.